CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/index.md

 !!! tip
     This admonition is used to give suggestions or hints.

-    Most of these hints are given by CeVIO offical, and the rest are given by translator.
+    Most of these hints are given by CeVIO official, and the rest are given by translator.
 Usually they will make CeVIO easier to use.

 !!! info
-    This admonition is used to provide infomation.
+    This admonition is used to provide information.

-    This infomation is given by CeVIO official and relates to the features and settings of CeVIO.
+    This information is given by CeVIO official and relates to the features and settings of CeVIO.
 It's recommended to read it carefully.

 !!! example
     This admonition is used for example.